vigetlabs/redirector/README.md

 # Redirector

+Redirector is a Rails engine that adds a piece of middleware to the top of your middleware stack that looks for redirect rules stored in your database and redirects you accordingly.

+## Install

+1. Add this to your Gemfile

+    gem 'redirector'

+2. Create an interface for admins to manage the redirect rules.

+## Redirect Rule definitions

+TODO

+## Databases supported

+* MySQL
+* PostgreSQL

+If you require support for another database, the only thing that needs to be added is a definition for a SQL regular expression conditional (see `app/models/redirect_rule.rb`).
+If you create a pull request that adds support for another database, it will most likely be merged in.

 ## Contributing to Redirector

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.